 There is no fee associated with lodging a complaint form.

 Your completed application should be forwarded to Council or posted to Logan City Council, PO Box 3226, Logan City DC QLD 4114.

 Once a complaint form has been received, Council is generally obliged to make a decision within 60 business days.
 For more complicated issues, the timeframe for receiving a response is 90 business days.

 The relevant Manager for the area will review the complaint and forward a response.
-If you remain dissatisfied you can request an internal review by a Deputy Chief Executive Officer.
+If you remain dissatisfied you can request an internal review by a Director.